egonet/egonet/README.md

 `sbt build-launcher` can be used to build a Windows executable as well.

+## Versions and Changes

+Before 2017, versions were based on dates.
+After that, we started using [semantic versioning](http://semver.org).
+We've gone back and retroactively assigned versions to all of the old date based releases, and added them to the [CHANGELOG](CHANGELOG.md) for easy reference.
+Please beware that matching dates to commits for the older revisions wasn't perfect, and may not match up exactly for the very, very old ones.

 ## To do
 - Write more unit tests for other features, specifically study and interview readers and writers
 - Convert ListBuilder to something with better editing w/ undelete, reorder, where GUID for a selection is preserved